Arts & Theatre

 Maybe Happy Ending follows Oliver and Claire, two robots created to help humans in late-21st century Seoul.
 When both are abandoned by their owners, the pair develop a connection that pushes against their programming about love and what to expect from their battery-charged lives before they’re made obsolete.
 The futuristic new musical first premiered in South Korea in 2016 before making its way to Broadway starring Darren Criss and Helen J. Shen.

-Buy tickets to Maybe Happy Ending.
+Get Broadway tickets for Maybe Happy Ending.

 Hell’s Kitchen